auroraGPT-ANL/MCQ-and-SFT-code/README.md

 release (tagged in this repo as [Stable-V1](https://github.com/auroraGPT-ANL/MCQ-and-SFT-code/tree/Stable-V1)).

-Finally, this repo contains a work-in-progress, exploratory project to use the components from these two workflows as part of an **agentic systems**.

-The repository is thus organized as follows:
+The repository is organized as follows:

-1. Stable MCQ workflow in *legacy/scripts* uses components in *src* including:
 * *src/common* - tools common to both the MCQ and Nugget workflows, including model access, configuration, etc.,
 * *src/mcq\_workflow* - tools specific to generating, answering, and scoring MCQs,
 * *src/nugget\_workflow* - tools specific to extracting knowledge nuggets and screening for those not already know by a target model,
+* *src/tune\_workflow* - tools to take MCQs (and eventually NKNs) to fine-tune a model. (also under construction, thus not yet included in either workflow)
 * *src/test* - test routines including a stub model for testing workflows quickly without model delays (including offline testing), and
-* *src/tune\_workflow* - tools to take MCQs (and eventually NKNs) to fine-tune a model. (also under construction, thus not yet included in either workflow)
+* *legacy/scripts* shell script to execute workflow (replaced with a python script in *src/mcq\_workflow*).

 **Contact:** Please email {foster|stevens|catlett}@anl.gov if you see things that are unclear or missing.